 Several particular aspects of the Village's financial operations positively influenced the total unrestricted governmental net position:

-- Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 97.07%.
-The statewide average in fiscal year 2020 was 99.07%. - Increased grant revenues due to receipt of a new grant to assist with the Riverwalk project. - Continued low cost of debt due to the Village's high credit rating.
+- Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 98.47%.
+The statewide average in fiscal year 2021 was 98.96%. - Continued efforts in cost savings.